NCRN/bootstrap/README.md

 [![Build Status](https://secure.travis-ci.org/nationalparkservice/bootstrap.png)](http://travis-ci.org/nationalparkservice/bootstrap) [![devDependency Status](https://david-dm.org/nationalparkservice/bootstrap/dev-status.png)](https://david-dm.org/nationalparkservice/bootstrap#info=devDependencies)

 Bootstrap is a sleek, intuitive, and powerful front-end framework that makes web development faster and easier.
 It is created and maintained by [Mark Otto](http://twitter.com/mdo) and [Jacob Thornton](http://twitter.com/fat).
-This version is customized by the [National Park Service](http://www.nps.gov) to fit into the agency's graphic identity and used in various places on [NPS.gov](http://www.nps.gov).
+This version is customized by the [National Park Service](http://www.nps.gov) to fit into the agency's graphic identity, and it is used on [http://www.nps.gov](http://www.nps.gov) and other agency websites.

 To get started, check out [http://www.nps.gov/npmap/bootstrap/3.2.0/](http://www.nps.gov/npmap/3.2.0/bootstrap/getting-started/)!